Ashwagandha Dosage: How Much Is Safe And Effective?

-- Cover the jar and place it in a dark location for 2 weeks to 4 months – shake the mixture on a periodic basis.
+- Cover the jar and place it in a dark place for 2 weeks to 4 months – shake the mixture on a periodic basis.

 - When your tincture is done, carefully transfer it into amber or cobalt glass bottles with droppers for easy dispensing.

-- Add about 40-50 drops Ashwagandha tincture to 120 ml of water and drink — up to three times daily or as directed by your practitioner.
+- Add about 40–50 drops ashwagandha tincture to 120 ml water and drink — up to 3 times daily or as directed by your Ayurvedic practitioner.

 Ashwagandha Side Effects

-No major side effects have been reported within the recommended dosage range of 300-1200 mg Ashwagandha extract per day.
-However, there may be minor side effects of Ashwagandha which you need to be cautious about.
+No major side effects have been reported within the recommended dosage range of 300–1200 mg ashwagandha extract per day.
+However, you may need to look out for minor side effects of ashwagandha.
 High doses could worsen acidity, ulcers, skin rashes, and anxiety.
-Very high levels of dosage (450 – 1500 mg/kg) of pure alkaloid extract could be toxic.
+Very high doses of 450–1500 mg/kg of pure alkaloid extract could be toxic.
 Pregnant women, and those with hyperthyroidism, low blood sugar, or acute liver problems must exercise caution.

 Disclaimer: The content is purely informative and educational in nature and should not be construed as medical advice.
 Please use the content only in consultation with an appropriate certified medical or healthcare professional.